bayush11/Caltech_SURF_2023/README.md

 Conducting statistical tests allows us to gather information that can indirectly help us see flocculation patterns.
 The line below helps to complete a Kolmogorov–Smirnov test and compares the PSD and GSD data.

+# TODO

+Make sure to fully explain the main.py file (aka the 16, 50, 80%)

+Take out any unnecessary code

 ```bash
 print(ks_2samp(medians_sample_1, y_axis_GSD))
 ```